mackuba/minisky/README.md

 })
 ```

-The requests use the saved access token for authentication automatically.
-You can also pass `auth: false` or `auth: nil` to not send any authentication headers, or `auth: sometoken` to use a specific other token.
+In authenticated mode, the requests use the saved access token for auth headers automatically.
+You can also pass `auth: false` or `auth: nil` to not send any authentication headers for a given request, or `auth: sometoken` to use a specific other token.
+In unauthenticated mode, sending of auth headers is disabled.

 The third useful method you can use is `#fetch_all`, which loads multiple paginated responses and collects all returned items on a single list (you need to pass the name of the field that contains the items in the response).
 Optionally, you can also specify a limit of pages to load as `max_pages: n`, or a break condition `break_when` to stop fetching when any item matches it.
 You can use it to e.g. to fetch all of your posts from the last 30 days, but not earlier: